meteatamel/genai-beyond-basics/samples/context-caching/README.md

 ## Create cached content

-Let's create a cached content that can be used as context:
+Let's create a cached content that can be used as context.
+The content has some system instructions and refers to a couple of PDFs:

 ```python
 system_instruction = """